Jeannie Carson

-Jeannie Carson (born Jean Shufflebottom; 23 May 1928 – 1 August 2022) was a British-born American actress, singer, and dancer.
+Jeannie Carson McGuire (born Jean Shufflebottom; 23 May 1928 – 1 August 2022) was a British-born American actress, singer, and dancer.
 She has a star on the Hollywood Walk of Fame.

 Early life

-Born to show business parents, Carson was born as Jean Shufflebottom in Pudsey, West Riding of Yorkshire.
+Born to show business parents in Pudsey, West Riding of Yorkshire, Carson was originally named Jean Shufflebottom.
 In her early British films, she performed under the name Jean Carson, but later changed her given name to "Jeannie" to avoid confusion with the American actress Jean Carson.